About Creekside Camp

 Our Creekside Camp offers secluded tranquility on the banks of Salmon Creek, home of collaborative efforts to restore native Coho Salmon.
-Up to 4 campers are included in the base price and sites can accommodate a few additional people.
-If your group is larger than 4 people (and over the age of 7), please utilize the additional person feature for those over the age of 7.
+Up to 4 campers are included in the base price and sites can accommodate a few additional people, some more than others.
+If your group is larger than 4, please utilize the additional person feature for those over the age of 7.
 Early check in and late check out are sometimes possible—but check with us first.
 Well-behaved dogs are most welcome, despite what it might say during the booking procedure.

 During most months of the year, this private camp (REACHED BY VEHICLE VIA SALMON CREEK ROAD, NOT OUR MAIN RANCH ENTRANCE ON BAY HILL ROAD) offers access to the many miles of hiking trails on the ranch via a convenient log bridge over the creek.
 After crossing the creek by foot and heading uphill through the redwood, fir and bay laurel forest to the open uplands, you will be able to view the hundreds of acres of natural pasture lands of the ranch (with our ducks, goats and Scottish Highland cattle).